animate-css/animate.css/README.md

 }
 ```

-*Note: if you're having issues, be sure re-compile `bootstrap.less` for changes to take effect*
+*Note: if you're having issues, try re-compiling `bootstrap.less` for changes to take effect.*

 ###Extending with jQuery
 You can add more functionality to your animations with jQuery such as below: